Build System

 The Redox configuration files use the TOML format, it has a very easy syntax and is very flexbile.

-You can see what TOML supports on this website.
+You can see what the format supports on the TOML website.

 Filesystem Customization